Fact check: What Trump got wrong in his speech declaring a national emergency

 Fentanyl and many similar substances have been a controlled substance in China for years, The Associated Press reported recently, and Trump is misstating what the Chinese government agreed to do as part of ongoing trade negotiations with the U.S.

-Xi agreed to regulate all substances similar to fentanyl like they regulate fentanyl, which would help the U.S. address its opioid epidemic by keeping it out of the U.S.
+Xi agreed to regulate all substances similar to fentanyl in the same way as they regulate fentanyl, which would help the U.S. address the opioid epidemic by keeping it out of the U.S.

 Still, the AP added, China has previously promised to stop exporting substances the U.S. considers illegal — even if they are legal in China — but has failed to make good.